LucasDelfino92/morrowindsharp/modlist.md

 - [**Necrolesian's Official Plugins Integrated**](https://www.mediafire.com/file/8jt6mxcqu7189z4/Necrolesian%27s_Official_Plugins_Integrated_v1.0.zip/file) by Necrolesian: merge of Necrolesian's [**Adamantium Armor Integrated**](https://www.nexusmods.com/morrowind/mods/47731) and [**Area Effect Arrows Integrated**](https://www.nexusmods.com/morrowind/mods/47745).
 Integrates the Adamantium Armor and Area Effect Arrows into the base game in a more seamless way.
 - [**UMOPP v3.0.4 (Necrolesian's Official Plugins Integrated Compatible)**](https://www.mediafire.com/file/9fuw6xkv1mu1yk7/UMOPP_v3.0.4_%28Necrolesian%27s_Official_Plugins_Integrated_Compatible%29.zip/file) by PikachunoTM and Sigourn: edited Unofficial Morrowind Official Plugins Patched merged plugin for compatibility with Necrolesian's Official Plugins Integrated.
 - [**No Rest Without Beds**](https://www.nexusmods.com/morrowind/mods/46724) by Kaedius: prevents the player from resting unless they activate a bed.
+- [**Old Dwemer Books**](https://www.nexusmods.com/morrowind/mods/43339?) by Yar-Yulme: replaces textual descriptions in seven old Dwemer books from TES3: Tribunal with actual graphics.
+  - This mod is incorrectly packaged.
+Set the proper **Data** directory in MO2.
+  - Hide/disable **Old_dwemer_books.esp**.
 - [**One of a Kind - Daedric Weapons Armor and Shields**](https://www.nexusmods.com/morrowind/mods/44923) by mort: edits leveled lists and static spawns to ensure only one copy of each daedric weapon, armor, and shield exists in game.
 Optionally edits a few quests and NPCs to give ebony instead of daedric rewards.
+- [**Plain Paper Fix**](https://www.nexusmods.com/morrowind/mods/47735) by abot: allows you to pick up a blank sheet of paper without having to read it first.
 - [**Poison Crafting**](https://www.nexusmods.com/morrowind/mods/45729) by Greatness7: grants the ability to use potions offensively, as poisons applied to your weapons.
 Supports all potions, including those added by other mods or crafted by the player.
 Additionally includes new HUD elements and various other improvements to the alchemy system as a whole.
 - [**Projectile Enchant Capacity**](https://www.nexusmods.com/morrowind/mods/46685) by pianobadger: creates balanced enchant values for all projectiles in Morrowind to better make use of the Morrowind Code Patch "Arrow enchanting" option.
 - [**Purist Friendly Magicka Regen**](https://www.nexusmods.com/morrowind/mods/45636) by Remiros and Greatness7: adds fully functioning magicka regeneration to the game.